PowerDNS/pdns-ansible/README.md

     pdns_user: pdns
     pdns_group: pdns

-The user and group the PowerDNS will run as.
+The user and group the PowerDNS process will run as.
-**NOTE**: This role does not create any user or group as we assume that they're created by the package or other roles.
+**NOTE**: This role does not create the user or group as we assume that they've been created by the package or other roles.

     pdns_service_name: "pdns"